 However, you have to be extremely patient and have a plan for how much money you are willing to risk along with how much money you need to win in order to maintain your traveling lifestyle.

 Typical Pay: How good are you?

 Many folks in a business setting—from the bigwigs at the top to the busy entrepreneurs—are learning to reap the benefits of virtual assistants.
 The job is essentially managing your employer’s schedule, from meetings to business travel, along with some correspondence, making calls when necessary, setting up meetings, managing social media… you get the idea.

-You’ll have the freedom to work remotely from just about anywhere in the world.
+You’ll have the freedom to work remotely from just about anywhere in the world, making this one of the most ideal travel jobs on this list!
 Though it certainly helps if you’re in at least a similar time zone as your client for easier communication.

 Typical Pay: $500-$2,000 per month

 Businesses around the world spread the word about their product or services through social media.
 The market for social media managers is, therefore, absolutely on fire.